svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 To make things simpler for your customers, we recommend accepting payments to either operational addresses and issuing addresses.

-As an added precaution, we recommend comparing the balances of your issuing address with the collateral funds in your internal accounting system as of each new XRP Ledger ledger version.
-The issuing address's negative balances should match the assets you have allocated to XRP Ledger outside the network.
-If the two do not match up, then you should suspend processing payments into and out of the XRP Ledger until you have resolved the discrepancy.
+As an added precaution, we recommend comparing the balances of your issuing address with the collateral funds in your internal accounting system as of each new SGY Ledger ledger version.
+The issuing address's negative balances should match the assets you have allocated to SGY Ledger outside the network.
+If the two do not match up, then you should suspend processing payments into and out of the SGY Ledger until you have resolved the discrepancy.

 * Use `rippled`'s [gateway_balances method][] or [RippleAPI's `getTrustlines` method](rippleapi-reference.html#gettrustlines) to check your balances.
-* If you have a [TransferRate](#transferrate) set, then your obligations within the XRP Ledger decrease slightly whenever other XRP Ledger addresses transfer your issued currencies among themselves.
+* If you have a [TransferRate](#transferrate) set, then your obligations within the SGY Ledger decrease slightly whenever other SGY Ledger addresses transfer your issued currencies among themselves.

 ## TransferRate

-The *TransferRate* setting (`transferRate` in RippleAPI) defines a fee to charge for transferring issued currencies from one XRP Ledger address to another.
+The *TransferRate* setting (`transferRate` in RippleAPI) defines a fee to charge for transferring issued currencies from one SGY Ledger address to another.
 See [Transfer Fees](transfer-fees.html) for more information.

 The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction for the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW, setting the TransferRate to charge a fee of 0.5%.